Lakeisha Heeringa

 As a kid, my dad told me adventure stories, my mom read the Little House series out loud, and I devoured any history or mystery book I could get my hands on.
 As my writing evolved from adolescent melodrama, I began to draw on my strong, rural family history and my love of all things suspense.
 Loyalty, integrity, and a firm foundation on God are wound through my writing style, along with a healthy dose of adventure.

-I’m a member of the American Christian Fiction Writers, an alumna of the Writers’ Police Academy, and a three-time finalist of the ACFW VA Crown Awards.
-I’m currently working on what I hope to be my debut novel: a rural Wisconsin mystery.
+I’m a member of the American Christian Fiction Writers, an alumna of the Writers’ Police Academy, a three-time finalist of the ACFW VA Crown Awards, a semi-finalist for the 2025 Genesis Award (suspense), a winner of the 2025 First Impressions Award (historical), and the winner of the 2026 Historical Romance Sparkie Award.
+I am currently working on multiple novellas and short stories, as well as a Western suspense novel.

-When I’m not writing, reading, or daydreaming up a new story, you can find me teaching music to my large private studio, practicing for my job as a church musician, or preparing for the next Beaver Dam Area Orchestra concert where I serve as the concert master.
-I also love the outdoors, especially hunting, fishing, and hiking.
-I’m almost halfway to my goal of visiting all 50 states!
+When I’m not writing, reading, or daydreaming up a new story, you can find me teaching music, practicing for my job as a church musician, or preparing for the next Beaver Dam Area Orchestra concert where I serve as the concert master.
+I have numerous hobbies ranging from weather to hunting to baking.
+I’m over halfway to my goal of visiting all 50 states!